angular/angular/aio/content/guide/upgrade-performance.md

 ]);
 </code-example>

-And that is all you need to do to get the full benefit of AOT for hybrid Angular apps.
+And that is all you need to do to get the full benefit of AOT for hybrid Angular applications.

 ## Conclusion

-This page covered how to use the {@link upgrade/static upgrade/static} package to incrementally upgrade existing AngularJS apps at your own pace and without impeding further development of the app for the duration of the upgrade process.
+This page covered how to use the {@link upgrade/static upgrade/static} package to incrementally upgrade existing AngularJS applications at your own pace and without impeding further development of the app for the duration of the upgrade process.

-Specifically, this guide showed how you can achieve better performance and greater flexibility in your hybrid apps by using {@link downgradeModule downgradeModule()} instead of {@link UpgradeModule UpgradeModule}.
+Specifically, this guide showed how you can achieve better performance and greater flexibility in your hybrid applications by using {@link downgradeModule downgradeModule()} instead of {@link UpgradeModule UpgradeModule}.

 To summarize, the key differentiating factors of `downgradeModule()` are: